legendsSystems/legendsCaching/README.md

 sudo chmod +x build.sh && sudo ./build.sh
 ```

 Follow the prompts and enter the required info.
-Script can be ran multiple times until successful if needed.
+Script can be ran multiple times until successful if needed, just do a 'git stash && git stash drop'.

 Logout and back in to the ssh session to refresh perms or prepend sudo below